Oranges Are Not the Only Fruit by author Jeanette Winterson

 But the church elders have an idea and they out them publicly at church in order to humiliate them and force them to renounce their sinful ways.

 Melanie immediately renounces but Jeanette refuses because she doesn’t understand how her love could possibly be a bad thing.
+Melanie is weak willed and conforms easily.
+He transition into the church out of one instance of fear followed by her easy disowning of Jeanette confirms this.
+Jeanette, is much stronger and questions everything see experiences.

 Jeanette is sent away with an older woman who takes advantage of her.
 They have sex and Jeanette hates it but doesn’t know that she can make it stop.
 This scene is extremely uncomfortable.
 The less an individual knows about sex the more traumatic it is likely to be.